preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{eventName}}
 + {{startDate}}

-Various e-mails connected to Action Buttons
+Various emails connected to Action Buttons
 ---------------------------------------------
-A number of short e-mails can be sent after Action Button Actions.
-The token {{title}} is supported in Subject in some of these e-mails:
+A number of short emails can be sent after Action Button Actions.
+The token {{title}} is supported in Subject in some of these emails:

-AddComment, BestReplyComment, SubmitFeedback, PublishingApproval (six different e-mails - Approve, Reject, CancelApproval, ScheduleApprove, ScheduleReject, CancelScheduleApproval).
+AddComment, BestReplyComment, SubmitFeedback, PublishingApproval (six different emails - Approve, Reject, CancelApproval, ScheduleApprove, ScheduleReject, CancelScheduleApproval).

-No tokens are supported in Body for these e-mails.
+No tokens are supported in Body for these emails.

-E-mails to Variation Authors
+Emails to Variation Authors
 ------------------------------
-In Subject for these e-mails (NewPageSubject and NewVersionSubject), this token is supported:
+In Subject for these emails (NewPageSubject and NewVersionSubject), this token is supported:

 + {{title}}